 In addition and on the positive side, children with Asperger tend to have an unusual and rich fantasy life, while autistic children on the other hand are observed to be lacking in imagination.

 Finally, Asperger may have to be moved, as also suggested by Sula Wolff, from the category Pervasive Developmental Disorders to the category Personality Disorders, "Cluster A" (Schizoid, Schizotypal, Paranoid), wherewith it may be closely related to begin with.
-This will also make it more explicit that Asperger, although likely having a genetic link with autism, is also related to a form of Schizophrenia (probably the paranoid variant), and in some cases the premorbid stage thereof, and that therefore there exists a risk of developing psychosis in Aspergoid persons, more so than in autistic persons.
+This will also make it more explicit that Asperger, although likely having a genetic link with autism, is also related to a form of Schizophrenia (probably the paranoid variant) and in some cases the premorbid stage thereof, and that therefore there exists a risk of developing psychosis in Aspergoid persons, more so than in autistic persons.
 Several percent of those with Asperger become schizophrenic later on, and this percentage may even rise to around five percent after removal of those who really are cases of autism but incorrectly received an Asperger diagnosis as a result of the current insufficient criteria.
+In moving Asperger to the "Cluster A" Personality Disorders, one may also consider altering its name, as it is undesirable to name a disease after a person as such a name is not descriptive.
+Something like "Schizoid personality in childhood" is more fitting in case of young persons, while adults may simply get the existing Schizoid, Schizotypal, or Paranoid labels.

 In actuality, however, one now appears to be planning the opposite: to abolish the separate Asperger diagnosis with the next revision of the diagnostic manual (D.S.M.
 V), and include these individuals with autistics in a kind of general autism spectrum diagnosis.

 There is a notion that Asperger syndrome is related to high intelligence.
 A few things must be said about this: